whitefusionhq/ellisflutes_site/src/_posts/2021-12-03-bamboo-journey.md

 In keeping with my usual methods, once I decided I wanted to get into bamboo I instantly threw myself into the deep end of the pool!
 I sourced a bunch of excellent bamboo and started learning the new medium, and I must confess, that I don’t think I’ve ever had this much fun in the course of my career!

-My first bamboo harvest took place in December of 2020 at [Bamboo Sourcery ](https://https://bamboosourcery.com/)in Sebastapol, California, about a four hour drive from where I live.
-One of the most enchanting places I've been--a hidden hollow nestled in the hills and filled with every imaginable type of bamboo that can grow outside of the tropics.
-The owner and staff were kind and helpful, and when they found out I was going to make flutes they were genuinely excited.
-Their generosity and enthusiasm were really inspiring and I spent a delightful day wandering their groves cutting bamboo.  * NOTE:  I devote an entire blog to my second visit which I made just a couple of weeks ago.
-Check it out HERE.*
+My first bamboo harvest took place in December of 2020 at [Bamboo Sourcery ](https://https://bamboosourcery.com/)in Sebastapol, California.
+The owner and staff were kind and helpful, and when they found out I was going to make flutes they were genuinely pleased.
+Their generosity and enthusiasm was really inspiring and I spent a delightful day wandering their groves cutting bamboo.  **(I devote an entire blog to my second visit which I made just a couple of weeks ago.
+Check it out HERE.)**

 The entire process is completely engaging, from picking over the bamboo stock, selecting which pieces are appropriate for each size and type of flute, heat-curing them, drying them, and ultimately using all of my experience and intuition to figure out how to make them into a fully realized instrument.
 Here is a colorful selection from my first bamboo harvest: